Requirements for CPR and warning signs

 - include a prominent statement explaining how to act in an emergency (e.g. call Triple Zero, stay with the injured person, provide first aid).

 From 1 January 2017, all new CPR signs for swimming pools must comply with 'ANZCOR guideline 8 - cardiopulmonary resuscitation' published by the Australian Resuscitation Council (ARC).

-Pool owners who already have a sign in place that complies with the previous guideline (Guideline 7) may continue to use it while still readable.
 However, when that CPR sign becomes illegible, it must be replaced with a sign that is compliant with the technique from Guideline 8.